NDZ-Open/ndz-vault/FLARUM_INTEGRATION.md

 ## Cookie Configuration

-Make sure Flarum cookies are set with domain `.ndz.ng` so both `ndz.ng` and `vault.ndz.ng` can access them.
+Make sure Flarum cookies are set with domain `.ndz.ng` so both `ndz.ng` and `dev.ndz.ng` can access them.

 In Flarum's `config.php`:
 ```php